Exploring relaxation dynamics in warm dense plasmas by tailoring non-thermal electron distributions with a free electron laser: Conclusions

 \section{Conclusions}

 In this study, we have described how the relaxation time of free electrons in the warm dense matter regime can be inferred from the emission spectra created by tailored non-thermal electron distributions.
 By varying the pulse duration of an ultra-short-pulse XFEL beam, the thermalization process of non-thermal electrons can be observed and studied without the need for time-resolved measurements.
 For the non-thermal features to be prominent in the emission spectrum it is necessary for the x-ray pulse duration to be comparable in length to the typical e-e thermalization timescale.
-In warm-dense Al, this is expected to be on the order of 0.2~fs, but would be higher in mid- and high-Z materials driven at higher x-ray photon energies.
+We have shown that the relaxation time is estimated as 0.2~fs using the Spitzer and H\"{a}rm model.
+Because electrons with higher energies typically take longer to thermalize, we expect the thermalization time in mid or high-Z material to be longer than that in Al, though the relaxation time may be similar.
 The ability of modern XFELs to generate narrow-bandwidth, energetic attosecond pulses thus makes them ideally suited for such measurements.
-This work describes an approach that may soon be viable to explore directly the validity of the e-e collisional models, including those based on the Coulomb Logarithm framework, in describing equilibration and transport in warm dense plasmas.
+This work describes an approach that may soon be viable to explore directly the validity of the e-e collisional models, including those based on the CL framework, in describing equilibration and transport in warm dense plasmas.